iKenndac/new-blog/content/about/index.md

 ### Sweden

 In 2010, I moved to Sweden with my fiancée, deciding that we should do such a thing while we were young and could move geographically without affecting our work too much.
-The original plan was to stay for eighteen months, but we're still here over four years later!
+The original plan was to stay for eighteen months, but we're still here over six years later!

 <img src="/pictures/about/sweden.jpg" width="760" /> \\
 *Trying to learn Swedish.*